|

 higher in the Martian mantle).
 A better classification scheme based on bulk chemical compositions Since 1989 terrestrial volcanic (and even some shallow intrusive rocks) have been classified on the basis of their bulk chemical compositions rather than their mineralogical characteristics.
 This became necessary for several reasons: (1) numerous traditional names were confusing (in some cases different regional names were given to essentially the same type of rock), and (2) more rapidly cooled rocks commonly contain variable (but in some cases abundant) amounts of glass or very fine grained mesostasis, which is impossible or difficult to characterize mineralogically.
 On Earth, rocks such as basalt, andesite, phonolite, etc. have well-defined ranges of bulk chemical composition, even though they also have distinctive mineralogies.
 The same type of approach now may be necessary for the burgeoning collection of Martian igneous rocks that we have in the form of meteorites, and a proposed scheme is illustrated below.
 The boundaries separating the mafic, permafic and ultramafic categories are drawn somewhat arbitrarily, but fall within logical gaps in the current data array.

-Trace element characteristics of shergottites A remarkable observation about the 43 known shergottites is that their trace element characteristics define just three different groups, termed depleted, intermediate and “enriched”.
+Two olivine-phyric shergottites (NWA 6162 and Tissint) have been called permafic in the matrix chart above, even though at least one of these specimens plots in the ultramafic field.
+The reason is that these two specimens contain an apparent excess of large olivine crystals which evidently accumulated into the magmas before they ascended towards the surface of Mars.
+In fact, most of the olivine-phyric shergottites (except Yamato 980459, NWA 5789, and NWA 2990 and paired stones) contain differing amounts of excess olivine crystals, and thus their bulk compositions do not represent those of just the magmatic liquids (and they really should plot further to the left on the chart of Mg/(Mg+Fe) versus CaO).
+Scientists can decipher this anomaly because the compositions of the cores of the large olivine crystals in these shergottites are too magnesian to have been in equilibrium with the measured bulk compositions.
+The concept that early-formed olivine crystals might tend to accumulate into other batches of mafic magma in subsurface reservoirs is supported by well-documented examples of terrestrial basaltic lava flows containing such excess olivine crystals, notably the 1868 picritic basalt lava flow from Mauna Loa volcano in Hawaii.
+Trace element characteristics of shergottites A remarkable observation about the 118 known shergottites is that (with one exception) their trace element characteristics (at least for the 80 specimens analyzed so far) define three different major groups, termed depleted, intermediate and "enriched".
+The exception is unshocked shergottite Northwest Africa 4480, which has been shown to have characteristics between those for the intermediate and depleted groups.
 These same separate groupings are mirrored in their radiogenic isotopic compositions (see below).
 Within each of these major groups there is some variation, especially for those elements that are affected by fractional crystallization.
 However, for the group of 15 rare earth elements the abundances relative to those of chondrites are quite distinct in their patterns (see figure below).
-Because these patterns are controlled predominantly by the chemical composition and mineralogy of their mantle source regions, it can be concluded that there may be just three separate and different types of mantle domains within Mars from which shergottites were produced by partial melting (and which never convectively mixed with each other).
+Because these patterns are controlled predominantly by the chemical composition and mineralogy of their mantle source regions, it can be concluded that there may be three major separate and different types of mantle domains within Mars from which shergottites were produced by partial melting (and which never convectively mixed with each other).

 Why are Martian meteorites important?
 Where on Mars do they come from?
 Despite